 English to Speakers of Other Languages Exam

 The English to Speakers of Other Languages Exam is the assessment that specifically evaluates your knowledge in the field of ESL/TESOL.
-You will be allowed two hours to complete this, and the exam is divided into two sections with questions taken from four topic categories:
+You will be allowed two hours to complete 120 questions in the following areas:

 Principles of Learning and Teaching Exam

-You will need to pass the Principles of Learning and Teaching Exam if you have not completed a SATEP.
+You will need to pass the Principles of Learning and Teaching Exam only if you have not completed an SATEP.
 This exam assesses your knowledge of the essential elements in educating and being an effective teacher.
-The Hawaii Teacher Standards Board recognizes that if you have completed a SATEP then you have learned the necessary ESL/TESOL pedagogical skills as set forth in the Hawaii ESL teacher job description.
+The Hawaii Teacher Standards Board recognizes that if you have completed an SATEP then you have learned the necessary ESL/TESOL pedagogical skills as set forth in the Hawaii ESL teacher job description.

 You should choose the version of this exam that corresponds to the grade levels you intend to teach:

 Step 3.
-Apply for an ESL Teaching License
+Apply for a TESOL Teaching License

-When you have reached this point you will be ready to apply for a Hawaii teaching license in the ESL/TESOL field.
-You can do this either online by creating an account known as MyHTSB (Hawaii Teacher Standards Board) or by sending a completed application to:
+When you have reached this point you will be ready to apply for a Hawaii teaching license in TESOL.
+You’ll create an account with and apply through with the Hawaii Teacher Standards Board (MyHTSB).
+Your completed application will include:

 - Proof of SATEP completion